latextemplates/latextemplates.github.io/index.md

 - [biblatex] - Advanced citation commands (such as `\cite[based on][]{ref}`) and UTF-8 support
 - [natbib] - Advanced citation commands (such as `\cite[based on][]{ref}`).
 - [latexindent] config - Ready-to-go configuration to reindent *.tex files
-- [cmap] - Generated PDF allows for copy and paste of text without getting words with ligatures such as "workflow" destroyed.
+- [cmap]/`glyphtounicode` - Generated PDF allows for copy and paste of text without getting words with ligatures such as "workflow" destroyed.
 - [pdfcomment] - This is one of those TODO packges.
 Comments are included in the PDF as separate layer.

 | key | meaning |